-Solvency II requires insurers to categorise Own Funds into the three tiers with differing qualifications as eligible available regulatory capital.
-All of the Company's Own Funds fall under Tier 1 capital made up of high-quality and unrestricted Own Funds which consists of ordinary share capital as per the Company's statutory accounts, reconciliation reserve and capital contributions.
-AGL does not hold any Tier 2 or Tier 3 Own Funds.
+SII requires insurers to categorise Own Funds into the three tiers.
+As per the previous reporting period, all of the Company's Own Funds fall under Tier 1 capital, reflecting high-quality and unrestricted Own Funds.
+The Own Funds consist of ordinary share capital as per the Company's statutory accounts, the reconciliation reserve and capital contributions.
 The reconciliation reserve is equivalent to the portion of the excess of assets over liabilities which does not relate to other own fund items.

-Solvency II rules impose limits on the amount of each tier that can be held to cover capital requirements with the aim of ensuring that the items will be available if needed to absorb any losses that might arise.
-For the Company, all Own Funds are eligible to meet the capital requirements as outlined in this document.
+SII rules impose limits on the amount of each tier that can be held to cover capital requirements with the aim of ensuring that the items will be available if needed to absorb any losses that might arise.
+For AGL, as all Own Funds are Tier 1, they are fully eligible to meet both the Solvency and Minimum Capital Requirements.